 Celebration of the Hand: Salty is an outdoor art exhibition inspired by the music of local singer-songwriter, Marqueza.
 The collaborative exhibition will be on view in 14 street-side frames along Broadway (300 S.) between 200 West and 200 East in downtown Salt Lake City, now through the end of August 2020.
-The exhibition is sponsored by Craft Lake City, The BLOCKS SLC, Center for the Living City and The Temporary Museum of Permanent Change.
-This project has received funding from Utah Humanities (UH).

 In Celebration of the Hand: Salty, eight emerging local artists visually interpreted tracks from Marqueza’s newly-released album, Salty.
 The featured artists include Abraham Von August, Chromatophore, Hy Amenero, Jessica Wiarda, Kristen Bernabe, Laura Frisk, Space Babes Art and Victoria Minji Lee.
 Each visual artist created digital artwork informed by a specific song from the Salty album.
 Visitors to the free outdoor exhibition will be invited to stand in front of each visual piece and scan a QR code to listen to the musical track that inspired it.